-Solely for convenience, trademarks and trade names referred to in this Annual Report appear without the "" or "TM" symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent possible under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
+Solely for convenience, trademarks and trade names referred to in this prospectus appear without the '®' or "TM' symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent possible under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
 We do not intend our use or display of other companies' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.
-Each trademark, trade name or service mark of any other company appearing in this Annual Report is the property of its respective holder.
+Each trademark, trade name or service mark of any other company appearing in this prospectus is the property of its respective holder.